RodoJML/CPS353_SoftwareEngineering_Project/README.md

 Full stack webapp developed on M.E.R.N stack, Tailwind for the styling and JWToken for authentication.

-Web app objective is to have a source to rate the different meals served in the universities dining halls.
+Web app objective is to have a hub to rate and share feedback on the different meals served at the universities dining halls.

     This is a fork from (https://github.com/peternav2/SWE-Project/tree/main)
     Some of my last contributions in the project can be found under branch "development-rodo".